pmuellr/svgViewer/README.md

-svgViewer - an HTML element providing a nice SVG viewer
+svgViewer - add pan and zoom behaviors to SVG elements
 ================================================================================

 adds the following behaviors to an SVG element, to allow pan and zoom: